Layoffs at Gannett papers

 Florida Times-Union reporter Andrew Pantazi has a spreadsheet on which he attempts to keep count of the cuts.
-The spreadsheet shows more than 80 at the time of this writing.
+The spreadsheet shows more than 90 cuts at the time of this writing.

+Last week USA Today owner Gannett reported lower revenue and a net loss in the fourth quarter.
+Revenues at the combined company fell about 10% and print advertising dropped 18.4% compared to the same period a year ago.

 GateHouse parent New Media Investment Group completed a $1.2 billion cash-and-stock buy of USA Today parent Gannett, the companies announced Nov.
 19. The new company uses the name Gannett.